List of awards and nominations received by Steven Spielberg

 The following is a list of awards and nominations received by Steven Spielberg.

-Steven Spielberg is an American film director, producer, and screenwriter.
+Steven Spielberg is an American filmmaker.
 He began his career in the New Hollywood era and is currently the most commercially successful director.
-Spielberg is recipient of various awards including three Academy Awards, three BAFTA Awards, twelve Emmy Awards, four Golden Globe Awards, three Directors Guild of America Awards, and seven Producers Guild of America Awards.
+Spielberg is recipient of various awards including three Academy Awards, four BAFTA Awards, thirteen Emmy Awards, five Golden Globe Awards, three Directors Guild of America Awards, seven Producers Guild of America Awards, a Tony Award, and a Grammy Award.

 Spielberg has received nine nominations for the Academy Award for Best Director making him the third most-nominated director behind Martin Scorsese (10) and William Wyler (12).
-Spielberg won this category twice for his holocaust epic Schindler's List (1993) and the World War II drama Saving Private Ryan (1998).
-He holds the record for most nominations for the Academy Award for Best Picture with 13 nods for the science-fiction drama E.T. the Extra-Terrestrial (1982), the period drama The Color Purple (1985), Schindler's List (1993), Saving Private Ryan (1998), the war dramas Munich (2005), Letters from Iwo Jima (2006), and War Horse (2011), the historical epics Lincoln (2012), Bridge of Spies (2015), and The Post (2017), the musical West Side Story (2021), the coming-of-age drama The Fabelmans (2022), and the romance drama Maestro (2023).
+Spielberg won this category twice for his Holocaust epic Schindler's List (1993) and the World War II drama Saving Private Ryan (1998).
+He holds the record for most nominations for the Academy Award for Best Picture with fourteen nominations for the science-fiction drama E.T. the Extra-Terrestrial (1982), the period dramas The Color Purple (1985), Schindler's List (1993)—which he won—and Saving Private Ryan (1998), the war dramas Munich (2005), Letters from Iwo Jima (2006), and War Horse (2011), the historical epics Lincoln (2012), Bridge of Spies (2015), and The Post (2017), the musical West Side Story (2021), the coming-of-age drama The Fabelmans (2022), the biopic Maestro (2023), and the historical tragedy Hamnet (2025).